Finiunt conventi? Status and Order in Early 11th-Century Poitou

 In: Kovács Enikő – Rudolf Veronika – Szokola László – Varró Orsolya – Veszprémy Márton (szerk.): Micae mediaevales X. Fiatal történészek dolgozatai a középkori Magyarországról és Európáról.
 Budapest, ELTE BTK Történelemtudományi Doktori Iskola, 2022.

 The aim of this paper is to explore how different groups of eleventh-century Provençal society interpreted individual and social responsibility.
 In order to examine this question, it is important to understand contemporary worldviews, attitudes to death and afterlife, relationships with the dead.
 I use the diplomatic material of the abbeys of Saint-Victor of Marseille, Saint-Pierre of Montmajour, and Saint-Honorat of Lérins as well as the Life of Saint Isarn to reflect on the aforementioned topics.
 Certain rites, preambules and sanctions of charters, and the notions of death in written sources (the diplomatic material and the Life) provide valuable information on the understanding of social responsibility, which can contribute to the deeper understanding of subjects such as expansion of Benedictine monasteries and the restructuration of society.

-Az arisztokrácia átalakulása a 10–11. századi Dél-Franciaországban és Provence-ban [The Transformation of the Aristocracy in 10th- and 11th-Century Southern France and Provence]
+Az arisztokrácia átalakulása a 10–11. századi Dél-Franciaországban és Provence-ban [The Transformation of the Aristocracy in Tenth- and Eleventh-Century Southern France and Provence]

 Sic Itur Ad Astra 75 (2021): 23–54.